The-OpenROAD-Project/OpenSTA/README.md

 ## Getting Started

-OpenSTA can be run as a [Docker](https://www.docker.com/) container or built as local executable with CMake or Autotools.
+OpenSTA can be run as a [Docker](https://www.docker.com/) container or built as local executable with CMake.

 ### Run using Docker
 * Install Docker on [Windows](https://docs.docker.com/docker-for-windows/), [Mac](https://docs.docker.com/docker-for-mac/) or [Linux](https://docs.docker.com/install/).